CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 2. If you initiated an analysis programmatically (running a script), you can close the browser window.
 This doesn't interfere with the processes running.
 Thus, when you reconnect to your desktop, all your tools and interfaces are still open and you can continue working.
 However, log out from the desktop once the analysis is finished.
 If you leave more than ten connections open, you will be unable to re-access the services.

+!!!
+Note
+    SD Desktop only supports ten simultaneous connections.
+You will be automatically logged out from the virtual desktop if a connection has been left accidentally active for two days.

  [![Access-virtual-Desktop](images/desktop/desktop-access.png)](images/desktop/desktop-access.png)